bhogi7589/bs4-helper/README.md

 **Note: BS4 Helper only allows *one* growing progress bar per page.**

+## Rotated Elements

+BS4 Helper also adds classes for rotating elements by different angles.
+Just include `class="rotate-[measure of angle]"`.

 ## Additional Styling

 BS4 Helper also adds additional styling properties to Bootstrap 4 classes like `.display-1,2,3,4`.